Eleuthero (Ci Wu Jia)

 Eleuthero is native to northeastern China, Japan, Korea and Russia.
 It likes to grow in the understory of trees and mountain thickets.

 Parts Most Frequently Used: Root (with or without the root bark).
 Occasionally the Leaves and Buds of certain species are used in teas or culinary dishes.

 Flavors/Temps: Pungent, Slightly Bitter, Warming

-History/Folklore: Both the Western and Oriental varietals of eleuthero are excellent for treating chronic fatigue, the effects of long term illnesses and poor stamina.
+History/Folklore: Both the Western and Oriental varieties of eleuthero are excellent for treating chronic fatigue, the effects of long term illnesses and poor stamina.
 For thousands of years this herb has been used in the Orient as a tonic herb used to invigorate Energy (Qi), nourish the Spleen and Kidney Systems, and promote general health.
-It has also been used to treat insomnia when there is access dreaming and anxiety.
+It has also been used to treat insomnia when there is excess dreaming and anxiety.

 The herb is commonly called Siberian ginseng in reference to the health benefits it shares with Panax ginseng, the popular ginseng of Oriental medicine.
 Siberian ginseng’s anti-fatigue and anti-stress properties are actually considered stronger than Panax Ginseng.

 A famous Chinese doctor is quoted as saying, “I would rather take a handful of eleuthero than a carload of gold and jewels.”

 Eletheuro is excellent for people suffering from general fatigue, fatigue without explanation, or fatigue after eating a meal.
 It helps regulate the endocrine secretions, the adrenal cortex and blood sugar levels.